Questions about FAFSA

 Q. How do I apply for loans?

 A. Students may complete the FAFSA online at www.fafsa.ed.gov, using our school code 002016.
 By submitting the FAFSA, a student initiates the financial aid process.
-Our office will respond by sending an award letter to the admitted student, detailing a student’s eligibility for an Unsubsidized Loan, any scholarship offered through Law Admissions, and the steps to receive loan funds.
+Our office will respond by sending an award letter to the admitted student, detailing a student’s eligibility for a Direct Unsubsidized Loan, any scholarship offered through Law Admissions, and the steps to receive loan funds.

 Q. What are the loan limits for the year?

-A. An eligible student is allowed to borrow a $20,500.00 Unsubsidized Loan per academic year.
-The difference between the cost of attendance and any other sources of aid may be covered with a Direct Graduate Plus Loan.
+A. An eligible student is allowed to borrow a $20,500.00 Direct Unsubsidized Loan per academic year.
+The difference between the Cost of Attendance and any other sources of aid may be covered with a Direct PLUS Loan.